Liverpool: Roberto Firmino & Sadio Mane reportedly 'fed up' with Mo Salah

 Reports about behind the scenes at Liverpool.

-“Mané and Firmino lead the faction that observes Salah as a privileged person who takes advantage of the strenuous collective work that everyone does to recover the ball after the loss,” he wrote following Liverpool’s 3-1 defeat to Real Madrid in the first leg of the Champions League quarter-final tie.
+“Mané and Firmino lead the faction that observes Salah as a privileged person who takes advantage of the strenuous collective work that everyone does to recover the ball,” he wrote following Liverpool’s 3-1 defeat to Real Madrid in the first leg of the Champions League quarter-final tie.

 “Aware that it generates discomfort, Salah shows signs of boredom.
 Born into a wealthy family of jasmine exporters from the Nile Delta, at 28 years old, he doesn’t seem willing to have a hard time.”